proxpero/proxpero.github.io/about.md

 # PC

 In later years, after I started teaching, I downloaded Microsoft's Visual Studio and began to play.
-I wrote an desktop app to help me organize and format my teaching material so I wouldn't have to reinvent the wheel for every new student.
+I wrote an desktop app (it began as a suite of tools that all shared the same database) to help me organize and format my teaching material so I wouldn't have to reinvent the wheel for every new student.

 During the year of Linux on the Desktop, I assembled a pc from parts and started dual booting Windows and Ubuntu.
 (I needed to use and maintain my Windows app.)

-Driven to the brink of madness, I set the box on fire and purchased my first Mac.
+Driven to the brink of madness, I set the box on fire and purchased [my first Mac](http://www.everymac.com/systems/apple/imac/specs/imac-core-2-extreme-2.8-24-inch-aluminum-specs.html).
 It was wonderful.
-I learned Cocoa and ported my app.
+I learned [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) and ported my app.

 # Learning